 Seven Awesome End of the World Movies

-With last years success of Mad Max : Fury Road, George Miller promised more sequels to the wildly successful reboot are coming to the big screen.
-This week, news has broken that Zombieland will also soon be getting a sequel, and in recent years, the Planet of the Apes franchise has seen several new versions.
+With the success of Mad Max : Fury Road, George Miller promised more sequels to the wildly successful reboot are coming to the big screen.
+In 2019, we got a sequel to Zombieland, and in recent years, the Planet of the Apes franchise has seen several new versions.
 So with apocalyptic films being more popular than ever, it reminds us that there’s nothing quite like a good “the world is totally screwed” movie.
 Who hasn’t sat around thinking about how they’d survive, or if they’d survive, in a post-apocalyptic setting?
 Gathering up every last Twinkie you can find doesn’t count, either.

 Anyway, if you happen to be left on earth after the Rapture has begun, like in those horrible Left Behind books, here’s a list of seven apocalyptic classic movies that might give you some tips on how to survive in a world without Kirk Cameron.
 Oh, what a cruel world that would be.